Oriental Yuhong: History

+In August 2024, Oriental Yuhong's new factory and logistics center in the US, the Prairie View factory was breaking ground in Prairie View.

+In August 2024, TOA Group and Oriental Yuhong signed a strategic MOU.

 In June 2013, Oriental Yuhong landed in Trinidad and Tobago through establishing a manufacturing plant with Lake Asphalt.

 In January 2016, Oriental Yuhong landed at incubator of Ben Franklin TechVentures in Pennsylvania, United States.

 In July 2017, it jointly established Zhongguancun Bank, a private bank granted by the China Banking Regulatory Commission.